AcroMedia/commerce_xls_import/README.txt

  * PHPExcel 1.7.8 or higher (https://phpexcel.codeplex.com/releases/view/96183)

    PHPExcel library can be extracted in any libraries folder you want (sites/*/libraries)

+ * PHP_XLSXWriter 0.22 or higher (https://packagist.org/packages/mk-j/php_xlsxwriter)
+   Required for exporting products only.

+   Install in the libraries folder as with PHPExcel.

 KNOWN PROBLEMS